ProjectHiNAtyu/MW19_138_GSC_Wiki_Library/README.md

 * This software is provided in Loader format, and you will need an account to log in to use it.\
 * If you need an account to use this software, please contact me, the developer, via Discord or Twitter DM.
+* For information about the usage fee of this software, please contact me, the developer, via Discord or Twitter DM.
 * This software may be detected as a virus and deleted, so be sure to disable Windows Security's "real-time protection" before using it.
 * To prevent this software from being detected as a virus and deleted, we recommend that you specify this app's folder in the virus check exclusion folder from Windows Security.
 * This software works with Windows 10 and 11.
 It does not work with other OS.